 MT4 Spread Betting Platform/App

-MT4 is good for spread betting because it is easy to use and it provides great analytics and real time news for traders to help their speculation.
+Most spread betters often go for brokers offering MT4.
+And, understandably so.
+MT4 is good for spread betting because it is easy to use and it provides great analytics and real-time news for traders to help their speculation.

 MT5 Spread Betting Platform/App

 MetaTrader 5 is similar to the MT4 platform, but it has a few differences.
 MT5 has a few more indicators than MT4, allowing for better analytics by spread betters before making speculations.
 It is also much faster than MT4, and allows traders to monitor the market sentimentality by looking at buying and selling activity.
 However, it is more complicated, so some amateur traders prefer MT4.

 Just like MT4, MT5 also has an app version for smartphone users to study the market and trade on the move.
 You can download them on the respective Google/Apple app stores.